 For more on this interesting topic, explore the links below.
 And don’t forget to put your dog through the simple tests to determine his or her paw preference!

-Read the interview with Dr. Paul McGreevy, “How much of a successful working dog’s behaviour is linked to being left or right pawed?”
+Read the interview with Dr. Paul McGreevy, “How much of a successful working dog’s behavior is linked to being left or right-pawed?”

-Read about Dr. Nick Branson’s research, “How does handedness affect behaviour?”
+Read about Dr. Nick Branson’s research, “How does handedness affect behavior?”

 Thank you to stuart-dootson on flickr for the photo of beautiful Rosie.